Ahacad/arch-up/README.md

 ## Introduction

-Using Arch Linux is a enjoyable experience, for you can customize it to your needs, installing Arch is not.
+Using Arch Linux is an enjoyable experience, for you can customize it to your needs; installing Arch is not.

 This repo is an **opinioned** repo for installing basic and advanced tools **after you successfully install Arch and boot into it**.

 This repo containes a `setup.sh` shell script to set up arch configurations after installing, this will contain lots of common tools that will give you a better *development experince*.
 Due to the nature of all the open-sourced tools, their way of configurations **may vary from time to time**, and some of them will have to be set up manually for this very moment, I will explain them one by one below.

-This repo is related to my [Configurations](https://github.com/ahacad/Configurations) and [wallpapers](https://github.com/Ahacad/wallpaper)
+This repo is related to my [Configurations](https://github.com/ahacad/Configurations) and [wallpapers](https://github.com/Ahacad/wallpaper).

 ## The process to use this repo